psu13/mutable-hakyll/posts/i-am-malenia-blade-of-miquella.md

    much more of a pain to get a regular weapon to high level than the somber weapons.

 5. Lots of other buff items, mostly talismans, but also weapon skills and spells and such.
+   Golden vow, the flame damage buff spell, and the physical damage (Strength and Dex) physicks are the best things to get here.

 To get an idea of how to approach this watch some of the speed runs on youtube.
 Speed runners are the best at building powerful characters fairly quickly.
 Although sometimes